samar-mansour/DesignPatternProjects/Behavioral/Template Method/README.md

 algorithms and tweak as they go as well.
 So we get rid of redundancy and repetition. </p>

-1. First Code Resourse
+1. First Code Resource
 ![template1](TemplateDesignPattern1.png)

-2. Second Code Resourse
+2. Second Code Resource
 ![template2](TemplateDesignPattern2.png)